 This website is structured around the five key components described in Gifted and Talented Students: Meeting Their Needs in New Zealand Schools (2012).

 Emeritus Professor Roger Moltzen provides a commentary for readers to easily understand how information is located in this website.
-Roger is well regarded for his contribution to research and advocacy in gifted and talented education in Aotearoa New Zealand and internationally.
+Roger is well regarded for his contribution to research and advocacy in gifted education in Aotearoa New Zealand and internationally.

 Kia ora koutou katoa